prettier/prettier/docs/plugins.md

     * `remaining` in all other cases.

-At the time of dispatching, Prettier will have annotated each AST comment node (i.e., created new attributes) with at least one of `enclosingNode`, `precedingNode`, or `followingNode`.
+At the time of dispatching, Prettier will have annotated each AST comment node (i.e., created new properties) with at least one of `enclosingNode`, `precedingNode`, or `followingNode`.
 These can be used to aid a plugin's decision process (of course the entire AST and original text is also passed in for making more complicated decisions).